TexteaInc/.github/profile/README.md

-## Our Goals
+## Who we are

-Unleash the power of data into the hands of more people.
+We bring the power of data analytics to the hands of everyone.
+We believe that data analytics should not be a priledge to data scientists, machine learning engineers, or those who can code.

-Textea combines data analysis, processing, and visualization in the one-page experience.

-## Open Sources
+## Open Source

 ### [json-viewer](https://github.com/TexteaInc/json-viewer)